cljs/api/templates/readme.md

 </table>
 {{/release}}

 This is an auto-generated API reference for ClojureScript.
+All information here is rendered from [autodocs.edn](autodocs.edn), a data structure of the API information which you can download and use yourself.

 ClojureScript has two APIs:  one for interacting with the compiler, and one for its standard library.

  <dl>
 <dt>[Library API](#library-api)</dt>